nficca/nix-anynode/README.md

 Use any Node.js version in your Nix flake without waiting for nixpkgs to package it.

+## Disclaimer

+I made this primarily for myself, and I trust me.
+You probably shouldn't just trust me automatically.

+Before using this flake, you should:
+- Read the code and understand what it does
+- Verify the checksums and URLs in `data.nix` against https://nodejs.org/dist/ yourself for the specific versions of node you want

+This is a single-maintainer project with automated generation.
+Use at your own risk.

 ## Usage

 Add this flake as an input: